Husband Behind Viral Dress That Broke the Internet Admits to Strangling His Wife - ExBulletin

 He placed both of her knees on her arms, so that she could not move.
 He then began to strangle her with both hands.

-“At first she was able to scream and feared for her life and thought Johnston was planning to kill her as he was very forceful.”
+She was initially able to scream and feared for her life and believed Johnston intended to kill her as he was very forceful.
 Mr Macintosh said despite serious bruising, Ms Johnston did not require medical attention.

 |